nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 You can try it out in the [example repo here](https://github.com/nikolalsvk/duplicate-sidekiq-jobs#3-traverse-sidekiq-queue-approach).

-Good thing about this approach is that you can traverse all queues to search for an existing job if you need it.
+The good thing about this approach is that you can traverse all queues to search for an existing job if you need it.
 The con is that you can still have duplicate jobs if your queue is empty and you schedule a lot of them at once.
 Also, you are traversing potentially through all the jobs in the queue before